singhmukesh/Communicator/README.md

     % git push heroku master
 ```

 - Run the `bootstrap` task (in file lib/rake/bootstrap.rb).
+This
-This creates the database and the default users.
+  creates the database and the default users.
+If you would like to
+  customize the default users, you can edit the task before you invoke
+  it.

 ```sh
     % heroku run bundle exec rake bootstrap